Brisbane picked to host 2032 Olympics without a rival bid - WHIZ News

 Brisbane follows 2028 host Los Angeles in getting 11 years to prepare for hosting the Games.
 Paris will host in 2024.

-The 2032 deal for the Australian east coast city looked done even months before the formal decision by IOC members at their meeting ahead of the Tokyo Games, which open Friday.
+The 2032 deal looked done months before the formal decision at the IOC meeting, which was held ahead of Friday’s opening ceremony of the Tokyo Games.

 The IOC gave Brisbane exclusive negotiating rights in February.
 That decision left Olympic officials in Qatar, Hungary and Germany looking blindsided with their own stalled bidding plans.

-Brisbane was the first winner in a new bidding format.
-It lets the IOC approach potential candidates and pick them uncontested before the previously mandated seven-year advance mandated other in Olympic contests.
+The city of Brisbane sent Mayor Adrian Schrinner, the state of Queensland sent Premier Annastacia Palaszczuk and Australia’s federal government sent sports minister Richard Colbeck to woo Olympic voters.

+They were joined by long-time Australian Olympic official John Coates, now an IOC vice president who shaped the fast-track selection process two years ago.

-The streamlined process was designed to cut campaign costs, give the IOC more control and remove the risk of vote-buying.
+The first-time format, designed to cut campaign costs, gives the IOC more control and removes the risk of vote-buying.

-Olympic events will be staged across the state of Queensland, including in Gold Coast, which hosted the 2018 Commonwealth Games.
+The project will see events staged across Queensland, including in Gold Coast, which hosted the 2018 Commonwealth Games.

+Brisbane’s renowned cricket stadium, known as the Gabba, will be upgraded and may host the sport at the Games.
+Cricket was played once at the Olympics, at the 1900 Paris Games.

+The next three Summer Games hosts — starting with Paris in 2024 — are now secured in wealthy and traditional Olympic host nations without any of the trio facing a contested vote.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports